dhlab-epfl/dhSegment/README.md

 ### Usage
 #### Training
 * You need to have your training data in a folder containing `images` folder and `labels` folder.
-The pairs (images, labels) need to have the same name (it is however not mandatory to have the same extension file).
+The pairs (images, labels) need to have the same name (it is however not mandatory to have the same extension file, however we recommend having the label images as `.png` files).
 * The annotated images in `label` folder are (usually) RGB images with the regions to segment annotated with a specific color
 * The file containing the classes has the format show below, where each row corresponds to one class (including 'negative' or 'background' class) and each row has 3 values for the 3 RGB values.
 Of course each class needs to have a different code.
 ``` class.txt